genome-spy/genome-spy/docs/sample-collections/visualizing.md

 The remote bookmark file consists of an array of bookmark objects.
 The easiest way to create such bookmark objects is to create a bookmark in the app and choose _Share_ from the submenu (:fontawesome-solid-ellipsis-vertical:) of the bookmark item.
-The sharing dialog provides the bookmark in an URL-encoded format and as a JSON object.
+The sharing dialog provides the bookmark in a URL-encoded format and as a JSON object.
 Just copy-paste the JSON object into the bookmark file to make it available to all users.
 A simplified example: